 That is a lot to do.
 But every time there are new challenges and new opportunities, a new field of engineering emerges to deliver the projects, meet the requirements, manage the risks and achieve the benefits.

 Why do we think we can do it?
 Because the engineering professions have done it before.
 Every time our successful technologies have caused disasters and unintended consequences, a new field of engineering emerges in response.
 Safety, Waste Management, Green Chemistry, Natural Hazards...
 Now, the field of Transition Engineering is available to train engineers in any field in the methodology of flipping their perspective, and discovering projects that their organizations can do.

 We took on the ultimate wicked problem of global oil production, currently over 98 million barrels per day.The global oil supply is essential for nearly all activities and end uses, if oil supply declined, the price would shoot up and the world economy would be thrown into recession.
 But continued growth in production, or even maintenance of current production is not sustainable.
 Investment in new oil production provides one of the historically highest rates of return.
 But this production must retreat by 80% in order to have any chance of staying under the planetary greenhouse gas accumulation failure limit.
 Click the link to see the MegaShift Project that came out of this wickedest of all problems.

 Programme: Doing not Talking

-University students and professionals will present their Transition Engineering Projects.
-In the international joint keynote address, We will explore how this new field of engineering goes beyond targets, actions the social responsibility, and is all about doing.
+University students and professionals will explore how this new field of engineering goes beyond targets, actions the social responsibility, and is all about doing.
 Join us for The Big Do, and join the biggest project yet.